 Wake up and realize what is going on

 Most of us do not manage their time.
-We do not have an intuitive feeling of where we spend our time.
+Our intuitive feeling of our activity is often wrong.
 We misjudge where we invest time and for what.
-Let’s look at a couple of examples.
-Note that the issues impact both leaders and individual contributors.
+This happens to both leaders and individual contributors.
 The details may vary, but the general problems are the same.
+Let’s look at some examples.

 Tetris is one if not the most well-known videogame ever published.
 In essence you need to fill lines with blocks of different shapes.
 Full lines disappear and you get points.